On the distribution of the Picard ranks of the reductions of a $K3$ surface: Introduction

 It would certainly be interesting to understand the sequence $\smash{(\rk \Pic S_{\overline\bbF_{\!\frakp}})_\frakp}$, or at least the set of {\em jump~primes\/}

 for a given~surface.
 In an ideal case, one would be able to give a precise reason why the geometric Picard rank jumps at a given good~prime.
 There are two well-known such~reasons.

-\begin{iii} \item The Tate conjecture predicts that the left hand side is always even.
-Thus,~in the case that $\rk \Pic S_{\overline{K}}$ is~odd, inequality (\ref{rkun}) is always strict and every good prime is a jump prime. \item Generalising this, if $S$ has real multiplication by an endomorphism field~$E$ and the integer $(22 - \rk \Pic S_{\overline{K}})/[E\!:\!\bbQ]$ is odd then again every good prime is a jump prime \cite[Theorem~1(2)]{Ch14}.
-The reader might want to consult the article \cite{EJ14} of the second and third authors to get an impression of how difficult it is to find such examples. \end{iii} It is known due to F.~Charles \cite[Theorem~1]{Ch14} that these are the only cases in which every good prime is a jump prime.
+\begin{iii} \item According to the Tate conjecture~\cite{KM}, the left hand side is always~even.
+Thus,~in the case that $\rk \Pic S_{\overline{K}}$ is~odd, inequality (\ref{rkun}) is always strict and every good prime is a jump prime. \item Generalising this, if $S$ has real multiplication (RM) by an endomorphism field~$E$ and the integer $(22 - \rk \Pic S_{\overline{K}})/[E\!:\!\bbQ]$ is odd, then again every good prime is a jump prime \cite[Theorem~1(2)]{Ch14}. \end{iii} It is known due to F.~Charles \cite[Theorem~1]{Ch14} that these are the only cases in which every good prime is a jump prime.

 In~this article, we describe a third reason for a prime to jump, the {\em jump character}.
 It~was observed experimentally by the first author together with Yu.~Tschinkel \cite{CT} that, in the even rank case, one seems to have $\smash{\liminf\limits_{B\to\infty}} \,\gamma(S,B) \geq \frac12$,~for